At Foster, we’re in the business of helping writers succeed online.

 If you want every new subscriber to receive a welcome sequence of emails, just tie Ghost to a tool like ConvertKit or MailChimp.

-If you have a community or forum for your readers, you can add new free members (or just paid members) to Circle, Discourse, Mighty Networks, Discord, or any other app.
+If you have a community or forum for your readers, you can add new free members (or just paid members) to community tools such as Circle, Discourse, and Mighty Networks.

 Beyond all of the integrations made possible by Zapier, you can insert custom code into any page or post, or into your entire site.
 This means you can use Ghost in combination with any analytics or tracking tool, including various advertising and tracking pixels.